 Applications for anthropology, legal and other social science internships need to be submitted online via this website during the application period, either in March or August each year.

-Applications for the winter 2013 round of internships will be open from 9am AEDT Monday 1st August through 5pm AEDT Friday 26th August 2016.
+Applications for the upcoming summer 2016/17 round of internships will be open from 9am AEDT Monday 1st August through 5pm AEDT Friday 26th August 2016.

 How to prepare and submit an application

-Prepare the required information in a SINGLE Microsoft Word file of not more than 200kb that includes:
+Prepare the required information in the following order as a SINGLE Microsoft Word document that includes:

 i) A cover letter (addressed to Kim Barlin, Manager, Placements & Scholarships) highlighting the following (Please note: your application will NOT be considered if you exceed the word limits set out below):

-Demonstrated experience in and/or knowledge of Indigenous/multicultural affairs, social justice and other legal work and/or fieldwork (max.150 words)
+- Demonstrated experience in and/or knowledge of Indigenous/multicultural affairs, social justice and other legal work and/or fieldwork (max.200 words)

 ii) A curriculum vitae